Johnson County Food Policy Council's 8th Annual Public Forum

 By creating this position, Johnson County is acknowledging the importance local foods have in our county, and that by developing a community-based food system, we are supporting all sectors of our environment - from public health to conservation..

 The food system has significant, daily impacts on the residents of Johnson County in terms of the environment, the local economy, employment, the transportation system, public health and waste.
 Everyone eats, therefore everyone is engaged in the food system.

-In Johnson County we see the need to localize our food system - and we are working to create a healthy, intact system that lessens resource inputs, promotes worker's rights and preserves the natural environment.
-The advancement of our local food system will enhance rural and urban economic development, increase access to healthy, clean food and build equity in our community.
+In Johnson County, we see the need to build the community resources of our food system - and we are working to create a robust system that promotes worker's rights and builds resilience in the natural environment.
+The advancement of our local food system will enhance rural and urban economic development, increase access to nutritious food and build equity in our community.